ADAPTIVE THEATRE FOR ALL

 Types of Classes Offered

 please reach out to Program Coordinator Trina Sherman at email@example.com.
+Placement determined after a meeting with the Program Coordinator.

 Students of all abilities will explore both vocal and rhythm games and songs as we explore the world of music.
 We will teach basic techniques of sound and pitch as well as singing to the rhythm at different speeds.
 Some of the core skills we will be working on are loud and soft, fast and slow, hearing the pitch, matching the pitch and singing together.
 We will also be exploring music composition by either developing our own class song or integrating songs we know into an original mix.
 Each 55 minute class follows the same basic schedule: